buyutu/buyutu.github.io/_posts/2020-09-04-Three Lessons from China’s Rocket Growth in Electric Vehicles.md

 ![China leads global NEV growth](https://thecityfix.com/wp-content/uploads/2020/08/20.02.26-EV-v2-01.png)

-Header Photo by Arun Raj on Unsplash.
+<font size=5>Header Photo by Arun Raj on Unsplash.
 It was photographed at Shenzhen, one of the earliest cities in China that introduced ambitious NEV policies.
-Electric taxis showed on the bottom left corner.
+Electric taxis showed on the bottom left corner.</font>